"Knights & Pawns"

 "What's in there?"
 Andy asked as he looked up at Ace.

 "Open the door and I guarantee you won't live long enough to find out," Ace replied coldly.
 "Let's just leave it at that.
-Now come on, the others should be back soon."
+Now come on, the other Guardians should be back soon."

 The two walked away as Andy looked back at the door as the sound of someone humming was heard from behind the door.

 Meanwhile, in another part of town, the Guardians were restrained with energy bands, attached to the wall at the power plant as the creatures floated around.